Cleaning a Deck: How to Clean and Seal a Wooden Deck

 Wood is naturally porous.
 And as your deck faces rain, humidity, falling leaves, animal visitors, and insects, some of that mess can seep into the wood and become embedded there.

-If the conditions are right, mold might even start growing on your precious deck.
-A little mold might just be a little dirty, but if left unchecked, it can cause the wood to rot and decay.
+If the conditions are right, mildew might even start growing on your precious deck.
+A little mildew might just be a little dirty, but if left unchecked, it can cause the wood to rot and decay.

 To root it out, you need to scrub your deck down.